Bicycle frame: Mountain bicycles

 For ride comfort and better handling, shock absorbers are often used; there are a number of variants, including full suspension models, which provide shock absorption for the front and rear wheels; and front suspension only models (hardtails) which deal only with shocks arising from the front wheel.
 The development of sophisticated suspension systems in the 1990s quickly resulted in many modifications to the classic diamond frame.

 Recent mountain bicycles with rear suspension systems have a pivoting rear triangle to actuate the rear shock absorber.
 There is much manufacturer variation in the frame design of full-suspension mountain bicycles, and different designs for different riding purposes.

 Roadster/utility bicycles

 Roadster bicycles traditionally have a fairly slack seat-tube and head-tube angle of about 66 or 67 degrees, which produces a very comfortable and upright "sit-up-and-beg" riding position.
-Other characteristics include a long wheelbase, upwards of 40 inches (often between 43 and 47 inches, or 57 inches for a longbike), and a long fork rake, often of about 3 inches (76mm compared to 40mm for most road bicycles).
+Other characteristics include a long wheelbase, upwards of 40 inches (often between 43 and 47 inches, or 57 inches for a longbike), and a long fork rake, often of about 3 inches (76 mm compared to 40 mm for most road bicycles).
 This style of frame has had a resurgence in popularity in recent years due to its greater comfort compared to Mountain bicycles or Road bicycles.
 A variation on this type of bicycle is the "sports roadster" (also known as the "light roadster"), which typically has a lighter frame, and a slightly steeper seat-tube and head-tube angle of about 70 to 72 degrees.